hosjiu1702/BTol/README.md

 This program is still working in progress ..

 ## Installation
- - You can install and deverlop `Btol` by using [Visual Studio 2017](https://www.visualstudio.com/downloads/) or older version but with v141 toolset intergration.
+ - You can install and develop `Btol` by using [Visual Studio 2017](https://www.visualstudio.com/downloads/) or older version but with v141 toolset intergration on your machine.